Car Rust Proofing | Important Tips to Combat it and Prevent its Spread

 Inspect the entire car, and if you notice a sign of rust on the car’s roof, can you treat it quickly?
 On the other hand, be aware that the issue of signs of rust in structural parts may lead to significant repairs that you do not need.
 Also, don’t forget to check for signs of rust masking.

-After you have assessed and cost the damages, you can request a rebate from the seller based on the cost of the repairs.
+After you have assessed and cost the damages, you can request a rebate from the seller based on the cost of the repairs for rust proofing your car.

 How can I prevent rust from spreading and getting worse?

 If you happen to discover severe rust spots on your car, it is best to leave it to a professional.
-But if the damage is not severe enough, you may be able to manage it yourself, limit its spread, and thus also protect your car and save money.
+But if the damage is not severe enough, you may be able to rust proof your car yourself and, limit its spread, and thus also protect your car and save money.
 Here are some products and methods needed:

 Wash and wax the car every two weeks